liferay/liferay-docs/discover/new-articles/03-installing-solr/02-installing-solr-solrcloud.markdown

         "liveNodes":"2",
         "collections":"1"}}

-To stop Solr while running in SolrCloud mode, use the *stop* command, like this:
+To stop Solr while running in SolrCloud mode, use the *stop* command like this:

     bin/solr stop -all